 The Bible gives us the answer.
-In Genesis 6, we learn that the entire human race had become utterly corrupt and evil.
-We further learn of God's plans to destroy all human beings - with the exception of Noah: "But Noah found favor in the eyes of the Lord" (v.8).
+In Genesis 6, we learn the human race had become utterly corrupt and evil.
+We further learn of God's plans to destroy humanity-except for Noah: "But Noah found favor in the eyes of the LORD" (v.8).
 The Bible tells us, "Noah was a righteous man, blameless among the people of his time, and he walked faithfully with God" (v.9).

 Noah was different from the rest of his generation.
-In a world of darkness and depravity, Noah was a beacon of righteousness.
-He resisted the culture and values of his time and remained steadfast to what was right and moral.
-Noah was the sole survivor of the spiritual devastation of the human race before he became the survivor of its physical annihilation.
-No wonder God chose Noah and said: "But I will establish my covenant with you . . ."
-(6:18).
+In a world of depravity, Noah was a beacon of righteousness.
+He resisted the culture of his time and remained steadfast to what was right and moral.
+No wonder God chose Noah to "establish my covenant with you..." (v.18).

-Yet despite appearances, Noah might not have been as righteous as thought.
-Based on the words "among the people of his time," it is argued that had Noah lived in a different time, such as Abraham's generation, he would not have been considered particularly righteous.
-Yet, relative to the debased society in which Noah lived, he was the most righteous man alive.
+Despite appearances, Noah might not have been so righteous himself.
+Based on the words "among the people of his time," it's argued that had Noah lived in a different time, such as Abraham's generation, he would not have been considered particularly righteous.
+Yet, relative to the society in which Noah lived, he was the most righteous man alive.